crystal-linux/malachite/docs/COMMON_FEATURES.md

 ```

 The way this works is simple:
-- We have 2 urls in the `repositories.urls` key.
+- We have 2 URLs in the `repositories.urls` key.
 - Each `repo` in the `repositories.repos` key is prefixed with an identifier.
-- If the number is `foo`, it'll insert the url with the id `foo`.
+- If the number is `foo`, it'll insert the URL with the id `foo`.
   - Specifically, in the URL, it'll insert the defined `repo`'s name in place of the `%repo%` substring.

 #### Hang on, what are the special symbols????